-The Greenaway Street Construction Compound is proposed on land which is to be permanently acquired by NELP under project designation.
+The Carron Street Construction Compound is proposed on land within the NELP project boundary.
 As a result, the Construction Compound location has been sited to comply with Clause 4.12.2(c) of the Incorporated Document.

-In addition to considering the future land use, the location of the construction compound has been selected based on an assessment of avoiding, minimising and mitigating impacts on sensitive users.
-The Greenaway Street Construction Compound was deemed to have a minimal impact in terms of the following aspects:
+In addition to considering the future land use, the location of the construction compound has been selected based on an assessment of avoiding, minimising and mitigating impacts on sensitive users and environmental receptors.
+The Carron Street Construction Compound was deemed to have a minimal impact in terms of the following aspects: